 In a typical numerical experiment, we use $T_{\max}=20$ and request $N_{\rm{}T}=1250$ time steps from the forward solver (our forward solver uses the time-step in Section~\ref{sec:forward} and this is down-sampled to give the number of points for the inverse solver).
-For the tests on the next section the measurement grid has $N_{\rm{}M}=96$ and we use $N_{\rm{}I}=54$ and, therefore, the matrix representing the near field operator is $ 240,000 \times 135,000 $.
-Thus the discrete near field equation cannot be solved directly by least squares (in addition it is expected to be ill-conditioned since the kernel of the integral operator ${\cal N}_{\chi}$ is smooth).
+For the tests on the next section the measurement grid has $N_{\rm{}M}=96$ and we use $N_{\rm{}I}=54$ and, therefore, the matrix representing the near-field operator is $ 240,000 \times 135,000 $.
+Thus the discrete near-field equation cannot be solved directly by least squares (in addition it is expected to be ill-conditioned since the kernel of the integral operator ${\cal N}_{\chi}$ is smooth).
 However the action of the matrix can be computed efficiently using the FFT based method described in \cite{MarmoratEtal}, and so a truncated singular value decomposition can be computed using the MATLAB function {\tt eigs}.
 We typically compute 2500 singular vectors and report results for 25, 1000, and 2500 vectors in the truncated SVD expansion.
 Then this truncated expansion is used to compute a regularized approximation of $\boldsymbol{g}$ (to handle possible ill-conditioning when large numbers of singular values are used, we also use Tikhonov regularization).

 In all cases the measurement points and source points are located on the surface of the cube $[-4,4]^3$.
-This choice represents a balance between the desire to test the inverse solver with remote measurements and the need for reasonable run times from the forward code.
+This choice represents a balance between the desire to test the inverse solver with remote measurements and the need for reasonable run times from the forward {solver}.
 We consider both measurements and sources located uniformly on this surface as described above.

-We solve the discrete near field equation for $\z$ on a $41 \times 41\times 41$ uniform sampling grid in the search domain $[-1.5,1.5]^3$.
+We solve the discrete near-field equation for $\z$ on a $41 \times 41\times 41$ uniform sampling grid in the search domain $[-1.5,1.5]^3$.
 Since the search points are on a grid with gridsize $3/41$ we cannot expect to get resolution on objects smaller than a few multiplies of this size.
-For each source point $\z$, we solve the discrete near field equation (\ref{DNFE}) for three auxiliary polarizations $\p$ along the axis directions.
-The resulting indicator is the reciprocal of the sum of the $\ell^2$ norm of $\g$ for each polarization (a discrete analogue to $\Psi(\z)$.
+For each source point $\z$, we solve the discrete near-field equation (\ref{DNFE}) for three auxiliary polarizations $\p$ along the axis directions.
+The resulting indicator is the reciprocal of the sum of the $\ell^2$-norm of $\g$ for each polarization (a discrete analogue to $\Psi(\z)$.